 If you frequently drive to Logan and want to be ensured a spot, there’s a premium program you can sign up for.
 Called Passport Gold, this program charges an initiation fee, an annual fee, and slightly higher parking rates.
 However, you’ll have access to dedicated spots reserved only for Passport Gold members so you won’t have to drive around looking for a spot.

 Picking someone up from the airport?
-There’s a cell phone lot that you can wait in, until you get the call that your friend/family member is ready to be picked up.
-There are also dedicated ride share lots if you are taking Uber/Lyft.
+There’s a cell phone lot that you can wait in until you get the call that your friend/family member is ready to be picked up.
+There are also dedicated rideshare lots if you are taking Uber/Lyft.
+These have recently changed, so keep an eye on the signage.

 Getting to and from Logan International Airport